nextflow-io/website/src/pages/example4.md

 This pipeline is available on the [seqeralabs/nf-hello-gatk](https://github.com/seqeralabs/nf-hello-gatk) GitHub repository.

-An active internet connection and Docker are required for Nextflow to download the pipeline and necessary Docker images and run the pipeline within containers.
+An active internet connection and Docker are required for Nextflow to download the pipeline and the necessary Docker images to run the pipeline within containers.
 The data used by this pipeline is stored on the GitHub repository and will download automatically.

 To try this pipeline: